awesome-pro/neon-website/content/docs/connect/connect-from-any-app.md

 ```

 <Admonition type="note">
 The hostname includes the ID of the compute, which has an `ep-` prefix: `ep-cool-darkness-123456`.
-For more information about Neon connection strings, see [Connection string](/docs/reference/glossary#connection-string).
+For more information about Unique connection strings, see [Connection string](/docs/reference/glossary#connection-string).
 </Admonition>

 You can use the details from the connection string or the connection string itself to configure a connection.
 For example, you might place the connection details in an `.env` file, assign the connection string to a variable, or pass the connection string on the command-line.